KanaHayama/MyPianoPro/README.md

 # About

 A course project for Programmable Logic Device and Hardware course in 2015 when I was a junior.

-A FPGA programming course project, playing a complete piano song with multiple buzzers to creates chord effects.
+This is a FPGA programming course project, playing a complete piano song with multiple buzzers to creates chord effects.

 # Details